Full-time: Three years

 Learn how to effectively support women and their families through pregnancy, birth and beyond from an experienced team of teaching midwives who remain closely involved in practice.
 By encouraging you to take a case-based approach to managing a pregnancy rather than the traditional high risk/low risk approach, you’ll learn how to adapt your specialist midwifery knowledge to each woman’s individual circumstances and wishes, resulting in a more positive experience for both of you.
 At the end of this degree programme - which is equally divided between academic study and clinical practice - you’ll be professionally registered as a midwife.

-GCSE English and Maths at grade C
+GCSE English, Math & Science at grade C

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.